26 Model-based Clustering

 plot(mb_eii, what="density")

 The classification and uncertainty plots are overlaid with the densities of the components.
 The parallel alignment of the densities with the coordinate axes reflects the absence of correlations among the variables.
-The volume of the densities does not capture the variability of most attributes, many points fall outsode of the density contour—the equal variance assumption across variables and clusters is not justified.
+The volume of the densities does not capture the variability of most attributes, many points fall outside of the density contour—the equal variance assumption across variables and clusters is not justified.

 Examining Covariance Structures